carbonplan/cmip6-downscaling/docs/pages/cmip6-downscaling/running-flows.md

 #### Registering a Flow

-With the prefect cloud runtime selected, flows can be registered and ran with the prefect [CLI](https://docs.prefect.io/orchestration/concepts/cli.html).
+With the prefect cloud runtime selected, flows can be registered and run with the prefect [CLI](https://docs.prefect.io/orchestration/concepts/cli.html).

 To register a flow: